-If you have at least some interest in nutrition, you’ve probably heard a lot about free radicals, antioxidants, and vitamin E. Here, we’ll try to explain all you need to know about them and tell you how to make sure your diet can compensate the effect of free radicals.
+If you have at least some interest in nutrition, you’ve probably heard a lot about free radicals, antioxidants, and vitamin E. Here, we’ll try to explain all you need to know about them and show you how to make sure a balanced diet can compensate the effect of free radicals.

 Free radicals are simply atoms or groups of atoms with an odd number of electrons.
-That sounds probably doesn’t answer much now, so let’s try to break it down.
+That probably doesn’t answer much, so let’s try to break it down.

 In the 1990s, researchers proposed that free radical damage was involved in the early stages of artery-clogging atherosclerosis and may contribute to cancer, vision loss, and a host of other chronic conditions.
-There’s even a theory that free radicals are what causes us to age, so there’s quite a lot to worry about.
+There’s even a theory that free radicals are what causes us to age.
+In summary, there’s quite a lot to worry about.

 Other conditions potentially caused or exacerbated by free radicals are:

 Normally, our body can take care of free radicals, but sometimes it gets overwhelmed and requires external antioxidants.
-Some studies have shown that people who eat plenty of antioxidant-rich fruits and vegetables are at lower risk of developing these chronic conditions, but it’s not really that simple because measuring the amount of free radicals in the body is not possible (you really can’t count all the atoms with free electrons).
-So the effect that antioxidants have on our body is also hard to quantify.
+Some studies have shown that people who eat plenty of antioxidant-rich fruits and vegetables are at lower risk of developing these chronic conditions.
+It’s not really that simple because measuring the number of free radicals in the body is not possible (you really can’t count all the atoms with free electrons).
+So the effects that antioxidants have on our body are also hard to quantify.

-Vitamin C, Vitamin E and beta-carotene are most often touted as great antioxidants, but randomized, placebo-controlled trials – which provide the strongest scientific evidence – have not correlated any of these or any single antioxidant to substantial protection against heart disease, cancer, or other chronic conditions.
+Vitamin C, Vitamin E, and beta-carotene are most often touted as great antioxidants, but randomized, placebo-controlled trials – which provide the strongest scientific evidence – scientists could not not correlated any of these or any single antioxidant to substantial protection against heart disease, cancer, or other chronic conditions.
 The results of the largest such trials have been mostly negative or inconclusive.

 Still, there is some strong science behind the idea that free radicals can be damaging to our body, and that antioxidants can help counteract them.
 In 2010, a peer-reviewed paper detailed the negative effects they can have.